Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 (Humane Society)

-With feral cats being so difficult to pin down due to their wariness of humans, the vast majority aren’t spayed or neutered.
+Since feral cats are so difficult to pin down due to their wariness of humans, most aren’t spayed or neutered.
 In fact, of the 30–40 million community cats — that includes both strays and feral felines — only about 2% are “fixed.”
 Due to the sheer number of feral cats that can’t be adopted and their kittens, euthanasia rates are incredibly high in areas with a large population of community cats.

 divider-cat